 The First Sergeant is the senior enlisted person in an Army company sized element.
 They typically have 14 to 25 years of military experience and their job is to work closely with the Company Commander to ensure the unit is trained, proficient, disciplined, motivated, and ready to accomplish its wartime mission.
 In any unit, the First Sergeant’s duties are endless.

 Let me start by telling you that the First Sergeant is the backbone of most companies.
-Look at any successful Army unit, and there’s a high likelihood that there is a motivated, dedicated and exceptional First Sergeant at the helm.
+Look at any successful Army unit, and there’s a high likelihood that there is a highly motivated, dedicated and exceptional First Sergeant at the helm.
 Sure, having a good Company Commander helps, but the First Sergeant’s job is even more important.

-In a typical Army company, the First Sergeant’s primary duties and responsibilities include individual training, discipline, Soldier issues, NCO development and morale.
+In a typical Army company, the First Sergeant’s primary duties and responsibilities include individual training, discipline, soldier issues, NCO development and morale.

 To keep things simple, the Company Commander typically focuses on “future operations” whereas the First Sergeant focuses on “current operations.”
 The commander determines where the unit must go and the First Sergeant makes sure the unit gets there on time.

 That being said, here is my list of some of the most common First Sergeant duties and responsibilities.